est31/leaftest/README.md

 MAPPERDIR=dir/containing/minetestmapper ./mapper.sh path/to/world spawnx,spawny dimension
 ```

-If you have additional parameters for `minetestmapper`, like a `colors.txt` path of your choice, you can add them to the `MAPPERPARAMS` variable.

 The `dimension` number specifies the width and height of the map that should be rendered, centering with your spawn position. `dimension` should be a multiple of 8*256 =  2048, 6144 is a good starting value.

+The list of parameters passed via the invocation is fixed,
+but you can use the environment variable mechanism
+to pass further options to the mapper script:

+* `MAPPERDIR` must point to the path that contains the minetestmapper executable
+* `MAPPERPARAMS` can be used to pass custom parameters to the `minetestmapper` invocation
+* `JOBNUM` can be used to enable parallelisation.
+Set it to a positive number to

 After mapping has finished, you can open the `www/map.html` file.
 If you want to publish your results, you can either symlink the `www` directory into your `/var/www` directory, or copy it.
 Due to usage of relative symlinks, you should use `rsync -L`, so that the copied directory doesn't contain symlinks.

-You can use the `JOBNUM` environment variable to control the number of parallel jobs used for creating the tiles.

 ##License
-Copyright (c) 2015 est31, License: MIT.
+Copyright (c) 2015-2016 est31, License: MIT.

 Parts base on unilicensed script from [LibertyLand](http://www.ayntest.net/pages/liberty-land-map.html) minetest server, [github here](https://github.com/ayntest/ayntest.github.io).